Wenish/SharepointListItemCrud/README.md

 //Sharepoint List Name (required) var listName = 'List1'

-//The id of the item u want to delete var id = 1
+//The id of the item u want to delete (required) var id = 1

 //In the options u can define a success callback and error callback (not required)